Monday, 1 December 2008

 If you're bottling the plums:

-Wash and sterilise some big glass jars, and their lids**.
-Using a slotted spoon, pack the plums into the jars.
+Wash and sterilise some big glass jars, and their lids (see Cook's Notes, below).
+Using a slotted spoon, pack the plums into the jars (discard the spices).
 Add a disc of ginger to each jar.
 Stir the brandy into the hot syrup and strain over the plums, filling each jar right to the brim.
-Screw on the hot lids tightly, and then tighten them again after ten minutes to form a good vaccuum.
+Screw on the hot lids tightly, and then tighten them again after ten minutes to form a good vacuum.

-You might have some syrup left over.
-Give it a good boil-down, for about five minutes, and then turn off the heat.
-Stir in a good splash of brandy.
-Decant the syrup into a washed and sterilised bottle, and seal tightly with a cork, lid, or cling film.
-Brilliant for cocktails.
-Keep in the fridge.
+You might have some syrup left over, and you can make this into a cordial (it's lovely in cocktails).
+Boil the syrup for another five minutes, or until syrupy, and then turn off the heat.
+Stir in a few tablespoons of brandy, to taste.
+Strain the syrup through a fine sieve into a sterilised bottle, and seal tightly with a cork or lid.
+Keep the syrup in the fridge.